zoroqi/srid.ca/imported/Bias in "fact-checking".md

 : - [Snopes promotes junk science study in a continuation of its bizarre grudge against the Babylon Bee](https://www.washingtonexaminer.com/opinion/snopes-promotes-junk-science-study-in-a-continuation-of-its-bizarre-grudge-against-the-babylon-bee)
 : - "*what does emerge from my exchanges with Snopes’ founder is the image of the ultimate black box presenting a gleaming veneer of ultimate arbitration of truth, yet with absolutely no insight into its inner workings.*" --- [The Daily Mail Snopes Story And Fact Checking The Fact Checkers](https://www.forbes.com/sites/kalevleetaru/2016/12/22/the-daily-mail-snopes-story-and-fact-checking-the-fact-checkers/?sh=41ad81ad227f)

+Associated Press (AP)
+: "*Fact-checking was devised to be a trusted way to separate fact from fiction.
+In reality, many journalists use the label "fact-checking" as a cover for promoting their own biases.
+A case in point is an Associated Press (AP) piece headlined "AP FACT-CHECK: Trump's inaccurate boasts on China travel ban," which was published on March 26, 2020 and carried by many news outlets.*" --- [Propaganda masquerading as fact-checking](https://www.americanthinker.com/blog/2020/04/propaganda_masquerading_as_fact_checking.html)

 (Part of [[Mainstream Media Bias]])